venkataprasad-munigala/TATA_Data_Visualisation_Virtual_Internship/README.md

 # TATA_Data_Visualisation_Virtual_Internship

-Tata iQ and Tata Insights and Quants present an immersive virtual experience program.
-Within this program, I delve into the deep-seated enthusiasm and expertise of versatile professionals, leveraging the capabilities of data visualization tools like Tableau and Power BI.
-Together, they confront complex business problems and uncover enthralling insights concealed within extensive datasets.
+Thrilled to be part of Tata iQ and Tata Insights and Quants' virtual experience program!
+Dived into the world of data visualization using Power BI tracked business problems, and uncovered cool insights from datasets.

-The program showcases the types of challenges that Tata Insights and Quants face on a daily basis, striving to simulate the difficulties individuals might encounter.
+This program gave me a sneak peek into the daily adventures at Tata Insights and Quants, making the data journey feel like a fun puzzle to solve.

 ## There are 4 modules in this virtual experience program.